coreeng/core-platform-docs/content/platform/how-tos/autoscale-cluster.md

 pre = ""
 +++

-Autoscaling your cluster can be done centrally using the `config.yaml` file.
-See [cluster autoscaling](../../cluster-autoscaling) for why you should autoscale.
+{{% notice warning %}}
+Cluster autoscaling will not work unless resource requests for your workloads are defined.
+See [setting resource requests](../../../app/how-tos/setting-resource-requests)
+{{% /notice %}}

+{{% notice note %}}
+Nodes typically take up to 80 to 120 seconds to boot.
+If this is too long for you, see [overprovisioning](../overprovision-pods)
+{{% /notice %}}

 ## Autoscale nodes
-Enable autoscaling in GCP cluster by setting maximum amount of cpu cores and memory cluster can have.
-Nodes count towards this total.
+Autoscaling can be enabled using the `config.yaml` file.
+See [cluster autoscaling](../../cluster-autoscaling) for more details of how autoscaling works.

 ```yaml
 cluster: